Equilibration of Multitime Quantum Processes in Finite Time Intervals: Preliminaries

 In the limit of $\mc{M}_k$ containing all possible testers, we obtain the generalized diamond norm Eq.~\eqref{eq:diamondnorm}, and so $0 \leq D_{\mc{M}_{k}} \leq D_\smallblackdiamond \leq 1$.
 Intuitively, the operational diamond norm is how well one can distinguish between two processes in the best possible case, using only instruments available.
+This stems from the fact that we assume one has access to a limited set of measurements (for example, whatever is reasonably implementable in a given experimental setup), and measures the maximum difference in measurement statistics using the ``most distinguishing'' instrument available.

 This is essential to our concept of process equilibration, as it allows us to describe a spatial coarse graining in the restriction of accessible instruments to a number that is operationally realistic.
 From now we drop the subscript $k$ on $\mc{M}_k$.
 In the single-time measurement case, where $\Upsilon \equiv \rho$ and the expectation values are the usual quantum mechanical ones, $D_{\mc{M}}$ is the analogue of the distinguishability and $D_\smallblackdiamond$ the trace distance~\cite{Wilde_2011,ShortSystemsAndSub}.
 Note, however, that the inclusion of quantum memory in the multitime case is a non-trivial extension.